No matter what punishment it hands Bhushan, Supreme Court has come out poorly in contempt case

 From the comments the judges made on Tuesday, the one thing that stood out was the court’s insistence on a proper “apology” and the offer to Bhushan that he would be allowed to take back the statements he made in a detailed affidavit.

 In fact, the court put a greater focus on Bhushan’s affidavit filed earlier this month in response to the court’s notice than the tweets themselves.
+While the two tweets contained only vague criticism of the court and the chief justice, the contempt notice provided Bhushan with an opportunity to exhaustively elaborate on his perception of the court.

-In the affidavit, Bhushan had expanded on his criticism about the functioning of the Supreme Court and listed specific instances where the court had seemingly failed.
-This included cases against the Citizenship Amendment Act, the abrogation of Jammu and Kashmir’s special status and the way the court handled the sexual harassment complaint against former Chief Justice Ranjan Gogoi.
-The affidavit and its impact on the court has been reported in detail here.
+In the affidavit, Bhushan had listed specific instances where the court had seemingly failed.
+This included the challenges to the Citizenship Amendment Act and the abrogation of Jammu and Kashmir’s special status, cases that Bhushan claimed the court did not show enough alacrity in hearing and which are still pending before the court.

+Bhushan had also pointed to the manner in which the court failed to provide proper relief in the habeas corpus and other petitions seeking restoration of fundamental rights in Kashmir, stating that the court “displayed an astonishing lack of urgency” in the matters that involved liberties of a large population.
+He contrasted this with the “alacrity” shown by Gogoi in the Ayodhya-Ram Janmabhoomi case, with the final outcome “served to strengthen the poll prospects” of the ruling Bharatiya Janata Party.

+The affidavit also detailed the way the court handled the sexual harassment complaint against former Chief Justice Ranjan Gogoi last year.
+It formed an internal committee and dismissed the allegations, only to later re-instate the woman to the same post after Gogoi retired.

 When the proceedings over sentencing Bhushan began on Tuesday, the bench led by Justice Arun Mishra sought the “guidance” of Attorney General KK Venugopal on how to proceed.
 It should be noted that Venugopal had not been heard by the court during the main hearing that resulted in Bhushan’s conviction.
 Last week when the court took up the question of sentencing, Venugopal had brought to the court’s notice the fact that even judges of the court have spoken about corruption in the judiciary and how the functioning of democracy in India has been affected.